amatveiakin/bughouse-chess/README.md

 - `/` — The core library (`bughouse_chess` Rust package).
 - `/bughouse_console` — A binary that can run as a server or as console client.
+  The server part is responsible for the game engine and dynamic HTML content.
-  Note that this is only a game engine server.
-It does not serve HTML content.
+  It does not serve static HTML content.
 - `/bughouse_wasm` — WASM (WebAssembly) bindings for the web client.
-- `/bughouse_webserver` — Dynamic HTML content server.
+- `/bughouse_webserver` — Stand-alone dynamic HTML content server (obsolete).
 - `/www` — Web client based on the abovementioned WASM bindings.